macbre/test-wordpress-bitnami/README.md

 ======================
 [![Test containers](https://github.com/macbre/test-wordpress-bitnami/actions/workflows/ci.yml/badge.svg)](https://github.com/macbre/test-wordpress-bitnami/actions/workflows/ci.yml)

 This repo contains the Docker Compose setup for [the Bitnami-powered WordPress instance](https://hub.docker.com/r/bitnami/wordpress/) with SSH access and `wp-cli` installed.
+Can [be run easily behind Traefik](https://github.com/macbre/test-wordpress-bitnami#behind-traefik-proxy).

 Once `docker-compose up -d` is run (and the MySQL and WordPress is set up for the first time) you can: